Silver Dollar Finder

 Modern Dollar Information

 While the United States no longer makes circulating "silver" dollars, it has produced four dollar coin types since silver was removed from circulating coins.
 From 1971 to 1978 Eisenhower dollars were minted, honoring the late president and the lunar landing.
 These large coins were the same diameter and thickness as earlier silver dollars.
 They did not see significant use by the public but remain popular with collectors.
 Susan B. Anthony dollars were made from 1979 to 1981, and again in 1999.
 These smaller coins were easily confused with quarters and unpopular partly for this reason.
 Gold-colored Sacagawea dollars were minted from 2000 to 2007.
 The United States is currently producing gold-colored "Presidential" dollars, honoring former US presidents in the order they served.
-This website provides brief information on each modern dollar series.
+This website provides brief information on each modern dollar series, as well as a reference page with links to online auctions.

 Buying Online: Opportunities and Risks